Bernice Cross: Mature style

-During the latter part of the 1930s and throughout the next decade Cross's work was shown in numerous group and solo exhibitions.
+During the latter part of the 1930s and throughout the next decade, Cross's work was shown in numerous group and solo exhibitions.
 Washington, D.C. was the most common location: the Phillips Gallery and its Studio House, the Little Gallery at the Intimate Bookshop, and the Whyte Gallery.
 She was also given a solo exhibition at the Contemporary Arts Gallery (1938) and the American British Art Center (1943), both in New York, and at the Boyer Galleries (1936) in Philadelphia.
 In 1949 she showed at the Corcoran, Phillips, and Barnett Aden Galleries in Washington, at the Chequire House gallery in Alexandria, Virginia, and in both solo and group exhibitions at the Bertha Schaefer Gallery in New York.

 In 1936 a critic praised the subtlety of color in her paintings of this period, the skill she showed in organizing elements, and, in general, her sure touch.
-The writer appreciated the individual quality with which she invested the figures in her paintings and called attention to the "fantastic world of gay and colorful legend" which they invoked.
+The writer appreciated the individual quality with which she invested the figures in her paintings and called attention to the "fantastic world of gay and colorful legend" that they invoked.

 In 1938 Cross attended classes given by Karl Knaths at the Phillips Gallery School of Art.
 These were the first of a series of annual classes he would give during the winter session of the school over the next decade.
 A painting of 1940 called "Little Dove's Stove" shows the influence of Knaths in its restricted palette; use of carefully positioned, bold, outlined shapes; and absence of three-dimensional illusion.
 It is nonetheless an entirely original work, the more so since Cross departed from convention by creating it on velvet rather than canvas or board.

 Although she did not continue to paint on velvet, Cross's work in the 1940s continued to show an adventurous experimentation with technique.
 This mainly manifested in an interest in surface texture.
-She would leave parts of a surface unpainted to show the bare canvas, use brush and knife to build up layers of pigment, and add mica or ordinary sand to her paintings.
-At the end of the decade a critic noted the appearance of dark works having a ghostly quality and a mannerist treatment of figures giving them an archaic simplicity.
+She would leave parts of a surface unpainted to show the bare canvas, use brush and knife to build up layers of pigment and add mica or ordinary sand to her paintings.
+At the end of the decade, a critic noted the appearance of dark works having a ghostly quality and a mannerist treatment of figures giving them an archaic simplicity.
 In 1949 this critic summarized the evolution of her painting over the prior 15 years: "In her first exhibited paintings Bernice Cross developed a world of children and for children...
 She still inclines to fantasy, but the touch is sure and each unit of composition is mobilized effectively to make art of an integrated whole.
 Which brings us to a seeming paradox; the imagination roams at will, but the painting is disciplined."